How Convective Mass Flux Responds to Environmental Humidity: Response of mass flux to environmental humidity

-It is useful to know whether the mass flux increases or decreases with height, and by how much, as these contain information about entrainment, detrainment, and the circulations that the clouds are embedded within.
-To inspect how the ``shape" of the mass flux profile depends upon humidity, we have normalized each mass flux profile by dividing by its value at 850 hPa.
+It is useful to know whether the mass flux increases or decreases with height in the lower free troposphere, and by how much, as these contain information about entrainment, detrainment, and the circulations that the clouds are embedded within.
+We have normalized each mass flux profile by dividing by its value at 850 hPa.
 These normalized mass fluxes are displayed in the lower panels of Fig. \ref{fig:mprofs}.
-One pattern is consistent among the five models: In the lower free troposphere, the normalized mass flux profile declines with height ($M_{600} < M_{850}$) at low humidity but increases with height ($M_{600} > M_{850}$) at high humidity.
-This ``deep inflow" mass flux profile has been found in radar observations of tropical deep convection and indicates that more air is being entrained into convective clouds than detrained from them \cite{Schiro2018}.
-We adopt the same language to describe our conditionally-averaged mass flux profiles.
+Within the lower free troposphere, one pattern is consistent among the five models: At low humidity the normalized mass flux profile declines with height or is invariant ($M_{600} \leq M_{850}$).
+At elevated humidity, mass flux increases with height ($M_{600} > M_{850}$).
+The UM model is somewhat of an outlier, as it reaches maximum deep inflow at intermediate LTRH rather than the greatest LTRH.
+This may be related to UM's behavior in \ref{fig:p_pickup}b, where it exhibits the weakest pickup in precipitation among the five models.
+When the mass flux profile increases with height, the convection is sometimes said to be undergoing a ``deep inflow",.
+Deep inflow has been found in radar observations of tropical deep convection, and its presence indicates that more air is being entrained into convective clouds than detrained from them \cite{Schiro2018}.
+We adopt the same term to describe our conditionally-averaged mass flux profiles.
 The GSRMs exhibit a shift to deep inflow with increasing humidity.